FasnaSharaf/Onathon_CET/README.md

 pages as the name suggests will provide the user sufficient information about the respective topics in a brief manner.

-This was the project submitted by us for Onathon, a hackathon conducted by Tinkerhub CET.

 ## Technologies Used

 * _HTML_